 Where to Brunch

 Friend of a Farmer, 77 Irving Place // You already know where we stand on the spectrum of country mouse > town mouse, but every once in awhile, we like to be reminded of our roots.
-As soon as you walk into Friend of a Farmer, it’s hard not to imagine that you walked right out of Manhattan and into a Pennsylvanian farmhouse… but in all the best ways.
-If we’re being perfectly honest, it has been awhile since we’ve both brunched here so it is possible it’s climbed over to the other side of New York’s restaurant bell curve and is now soooo uncool.
+As soon as you walk into Friend of a Farmer, it’s hard not to imagine that you walked right out of Manhattan and into a Pennsylvanian farmhouse.
+In all the best ways, of course.
+If we’re being perfectly honest, it has been awhile since we’ve both brunched here.
+It is possible it’s climbed over to the other side of New York’s restaurant bell curve and is now soooo uncool.
 But!
 We give places points for cuteness because we are shallow, and this place gets all the points.

 What to See

 Madison Square Park, Madison Ave between 23rd & 26th Streets // Gramercy probably technically ends right at Madison Avenue, but we’re counting it anyway.
-There’s almost always some interesting sort of public art display in the works, and the dog run is one of our favorites because all the bulldogs in New York City seem to live in this neighborhood.
+There’s almost always some interesting sort of public art display in the works.
+The dog run is one of our favorites because all the bulldogs in New York City seem to live in this neighborhood.
 Also: Shake Shack!
 Though that is most definitely in the Flatiron section of Madison Square Park, it’s ok.
 We won’t tell.

 the romantic & the wino